apella1/portfolio-website/README.md

 ## About The Project

 This project is my portfolio website.
 It is a single page website
-that contains my personal information, my skills, my projects, and my contact information.
+that contains my personal information, skills, projects and contact information.

 ## Built With